yulrizka/yulrizka.github.com/source/en/_posts/2013-07-27-my-account-just-got-hacked-by-romanian-possibly.markdown

 4. Use some secure password, and don't use the same password for all of your account.
 5. If you can, try to change the password on a regular basis. or use service like [LastPass](https://lastpass.com/)
 6. When this is your work email that sometimes contain private information.
 Use service that offer *two factor authentication* like gmail does [you need to enable it](http://www.google.com/landing/2step/).
-7. Stay safe friend, internet is a dangerous place
+7. Stay safe friends, internet is a dangerous place